 In the early stages of pregnancy, the turtle will want to eat voraciously.
 That’s because she will need a higher amount of energy to adjust to new bodily changes.
 Around the end of the pregnancy, the appetite will drop significantly as she feels more tired physically.

-In the quest for the right nesting zone, a turtle will try to go any length to dig holes.
+In the quest for the right nesting zone, a turtle will try to go to any length to dig holes.
 Attempt to climb over and swim through the glass.
 This behavior is quite normal but can also lead to frustration.